Please use the below link to confirm your Option Choices:

 Other Information:

-The course will also involve opportunities for you to practically apply your acquired skills & demonstrate your knowledge on the construction industry & health & safety.
+While to course is construction (which is a practical vocation) the vast majority of the course requires significant theory learning.
+Learners will be required to explore professional and trade careers as well as key health and safety legislation.
+The course will involve opportunities for you to practically apply your acquired skills and demonstrate your knowledge on the construction industry and health and safety through the non-examined assessment (NEA-coursework).
+It must be understood that the practical elements of the course is for around 20 lessons.
 Some case study examples will be used to help students learning & specialist visiting speakers where possible to provide students with a real understanding of the construction sector.

 What can this qualification lead to?